 Regional Merit Based MBA ScholarshipsCultural diversity is at the core of the UCD Smurfit community and to further promote this within the MBA, multiple regional merit based scholarships will be awarded to exceptional candidates who will be ambassadors for the UCD Smurfit MBA and the School during their studies and after graduation.
-These merit based scholarships cover up to 50% tuition fees for the MBA.
+These merit based scholarships generally cover 50% of the tuition fees for the MBA.
+In exceptional cases however, they can cover up to 100% of the tuition fees.

 Our Regional Merit Based MBA scholarships are awarded to applicants from the following regions: